Upon your arrival in Stuttgart

 Unlike health insurance, personal liability insurance (Haftpflichtversicherung) is not compulsory in Germany.
 However, we strongly recommend to purchase such an insurance since it covers damage caused by you or your family members to persons or objects (e.g. a rented apartment).
 Some policies even include the loss of keys.
 Check whether you already have a personal liability insurance which covers incidents in Germany.
 If not, you are welcome to contact the Welcome Center for International Scholars, we can help you find a suitable personal liability insurance.

-If you are a Non-EU citizen you must apply for a residence permit at the Foreigners' Registration Office (Ausländerbehörde) of the town you taken up residence if the visa issued by the German embassy/consulate office does not cover the time you wish to spend in Germany or - having entered the country without visa - if you wish to spend more than 90 days here.
-In both cases you have to get this done before your visa expires or before the time span of 90 days is over.
-You usually need to arrange an appointment at the local Foreigners' Registration Office by phone or e-mail, e.g. at the Foreigners' Registration Office Stuttgart if you live in Stuttgart, before you go there.
-In other towns it might be possible to go there without prior arrangement.
-Please note that you can only apply for a residence permit after you have completed residents' registration (see above).
+In both cases, you have to apply for a new visa/ an extension before your visa expires or before the time span of 90 days is over.
+You usually need to make an appointment via e-mail with your local Foreigners’ Registration Office.
+If you live in Stuttgart, e.g., you need to make an appointment at the Foreigners' Registration Office Stuttgart, before you go there.
+In other towns, it might be possible to go there without prior arrangement.
+Please note that you can only apply for a residence permit after you have completed your residents' registration (see above).

-• Application for a residence permit (form for Stuttgart as download)
+• Filled in and signed application for an extension of your residence permit (form for Stuttgart as download)

 • Passport

-• One biometrical photo (information about biometric photos)
+• Up-to-date biometrical photo (information about biometric photos)

-• Form "Wohnraumnachweis", to be filled in and signed by your landlord (download of the form for Stuttgart (in German))
+• Up-to-date residence certificate ("Wohnraumnachweis"), to be filled in and signed by your landlord (download of the form for Stuttgart (in German))

 Additional Information